 If you’re on the lookout for a more luxurious eco-stay out in the wilderness, look no further.
 Gregan’s Castle Hotel in the heart of the Burren will provide you with outstanding service and gourmet food.
-Plus, the views stretch all the way from the Burren hills to Galway Bay.
+Plus, the views stretch all the way out to Galway Bay.

-Activities in the area include surfing at the Fanore Beach, rock climbing at the Burren or sea kayaking around the village of Ballyvaughan.
-Gregan’s are founding members of The Burren Ecotourism Network and are working with a long list of eco-friendly procedures.
-Using electricity generated from Irish windmills and using super-efficient combi condensing gas boilers are just two of them.
-They encourage their guests to walk or cycle while on their stay, they were one of the first hotels in Ireland to install an electric car charging point and in 2005 they planted 250 trees in the area to create habitat for wildlife.
+Activities in the area include surfing at Fanore Beach, rock climbing in the Burren and sea kayaking around the village of Ballyvaughan.
+Gregan’s are founding members of The Burren Ecotourism Network and are working with a long list of other eco-friendly providers.
+They encourage their guests to walk or cycle during their stay, they were one of the first hotels in Ireland to install an electric car charging point and in 2005 they planted 250 trees in the area to create a habitat for wildlife.

 More info: Gregan’s Castle Hotel